Aliases for HRH3 Gene

 GeneCards Summary for HRH3 Gene

 HRH3 (Histamine Receptor H3) is a Protein Coding gene.
-Diseases associated with HRH3 include hepatic coma and parkinson disease, late-onset.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with HRH3 include Hepatic Coma and Central Nervous System Disease.
+Among its related pathways are Peptide ligand-binding receptors and Monoamine Transport.
 GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
 An important paralog of this gene is CHRM4.